Table of Contents

 Pure red-cell aplasia is a rare syndrome that can be inherited (see Blackfan-Diamond syndrome) or secondarily acquired.
 Unlike most of the other forms of aplastic anemia, the chronic form of pure red-cell aplasia does not involve pancytopenia.
 Only the number of the erythroblasts is markedly reduced.
 It is thus an isolated aplasia of erythropoiesis.

 Since in many cases, the causative factor cannot be determined, most cases are classified as idiopathic.
-But it can also develop within the scope of an autoimmune disease like systemic lupus erythematosus (SLE).
+But it can also develop within the scope of an autoimmune disease such as systemic lupus erythematosus (SLE).

 Treatment of the acquired red-cell aplasia is similar to that of the congenital form.
 It can be treated with corticosteroids as well as with immunosuppressants.